A divisionDivision No. 98 · Monday, 10 February 2025· Commons· Immigration

 Voting Aye meant

-Support the Labour government's approach to tackling illegal immigration through tougher enforcement against criminal gangs and reforming the asylum system
+Support the Labour government's approach to border security: replacing the Rwanda scheme with tougher enforcement against smuggling gangs, new criminal offences for immigration crime, and restoring order to the asylum system.

 Voting No meant